Click here to jump to our week-by-week tracker.

 In a state where Republicans have dominated for decades, with a Senate split of 27R/6D and a House at 75R/23D, the opportunity to crack the GOP’s supermajority this decade starts with this winnable race that needs the cash.
 This race in Tennessee represents our best shot at reclaiming power for working families and women’s rights, against a backdrop of far too long held conservative control.

-- Allie Phillips (TN – HD75): In this Republican-leaning district, Phillips, a critical messenger in the fight for healthcare access, is challenging Jeff Burkhart, who supports strict abortion restrictions.
+- Allie Phillips (TN – HD75), a critical messenger in the fight for healthcare access, is challenging state Rep. Jeff Burkhart in this Republican-leaning district, who supports strict abortion restrictions.

 Week 5: Celebrating Women’s Equality Day